 After a gap of a few years, allowing Skyfall to coincide with the 50th anniversary of Dr. No, Daniel Craig returns to play James Bond for the third time.
 The filmmakers have decided to largely put the "reboot" concept on the backburner for a story with a strong focus on "M" played by Judi Dench.
 David Arnold was not available to score Skyfall, since he was committed to his role as musical director for the London 2012 Olympic Closing Ceremony and the Paralympics.
 Instead the composer role for Bond no.23 has gone to Thomas Newman who had worked with director Sam Mendes on several successful films (including American Beauty), and with Adele contributing the Title Song.
 Newman's approach to most scores has always tended to subtlety and that has continued on Skyfall, though with plenty of action sequences demanding uptempo tracks.
 Newman's use of the James Bond Theme seems minimal, but those places where it is used work very well in the film with associations to iconic Bond symbols.
 For some strange reason (probably related to sales revenue), Adele's title song is not included on the soundtrack album, but Newman has one track which references the song in instrumental form.

-With Thomas Newman returning to score "Spectre" and making more use of elements from the Bond theme and early scores, it seems that the Bond Sound has entered a new phase.
+With Thomas Newman now having scored 2 Bond films, it is clear that the Bond Sound has entered a new phase.

 The 1967 film Casino Royale was never intended to be a "Bond film" as we understand the term.
 It is more of a light comedy spoof with David Niven playing James Bond and Woody Allen playing Jimmy Bond, and it includes several in-jokes such as the original Bond girl Ursula Andress.
 The film was only able to be made because Cubby Broccoli's film rights excluded Ian Fleming's first Bond novel.
 Composer and now legendary Song-writer Burt Bacharach supplied some underscore and a number of songs including "The Look of Love" and "Have no Fear, Bond is Here" both with lyrics by his main song-writing partner Hal David.
 Herb Alpert and the Tijuana Brass also perform a version of "The Look of Love" and the title track "Casino Royale Theme" which is repeated at various points.
 Since the film treats Bond in a completely different way to other Bond films no-one would expect the music to conform to the Bond Sound, and the album is a good stand-alone collection of tracks with a fun 60s feel.
 Certainly the music seems to have inspired Mike Myers' Austin Powers films which also included Dusty Springfield singing "The Look of Love", and Burt Bacharach made cameo appearances in all three Austin Powers movies.